x

 GEAUGA COUNTY

-If passed, the money will go toward general permanent improvements in the district.
-According to the district, the levy would cost homeowners $2.92 monthly for each $100,000 of valuation.
+The money will go toward general permanent improvements in the district.
+According to the district, the levy will cost homeowners $2.92 monthly for each $100,000 of valuation.
 The levy would generate approximately $1.2 million per year.

 More information can be found HERE.